 - How to Track Expenses - Apps, Spreadsheet, Worksheet

 - Know Your Spending Habits

 - Contact Us for Budget Planning

 Tracking where your money is going is the process of writing down what you spend.
-You may use a little notebook to do this, a spreadsheet, an app on your phone or other software programs.
-You might track as you spend money or you might collect receipts and track at the end of the day or week.
+You may use a little notebook to do this, a spreadsheet, an app on your phone or tablet, or other software programs.
+You may track as you spend money or you might collect receipts and track at the end of the day or week.
 Regardless of which method you choose, the purpose is the same; you want to see what you’re spending your money on so that you can make some decisions about how to spend it more wisely.

-|If you want to personalize your tracking and you like using Excel, try this comprehensive expense category Excel worksheet.
-Rename any category to make tracking easier!|
+If you want to personalize your tracking and you like using Excel, try this comprehensive expense category Excel worksheet.
+Rename any category to make tracking easier!